dimakura/reforma/core/README.md

 ## Instantiating Reforma types

-Every Reforma type can be instantiated using `create` method defined on the type itself.
+Every Reforma type can be instantiated using the `create` method defined on the Reforma type itself.

 Built-in Reforma types are a good point to start: